-The year 2017 has a lot in store with corporate earnings season and Budget round the corner.
+The year 2017 has a lot in store with corporate earnings and Union Budget just round the corner.
 Sharing his take on how the year is likely to pan out for investors, Aashish Somaiyaa of Motilal Oswal says January is a good month to invest and advises not to defer investment decisions.

 High liquidity and lower interest rates also give investors investing opportunities during January, he says.

 "Before the next quarter results, which are likely to be equally going nowhere, the attention of the market will be more on what came in the Budget and election result and the fallout of all those things,"he says.
 He does not rule out the odds that the Nifty could tread well past 9100-9200 level to touch new highs this year and index returns could touch 10-12 percent.

 Market expert Mitesh Thacker betted on the midcap stocks.
 He is bullish on two stocks, JSW Energy and EID Parry.